chearmstrong/www.chearmstrong.com/README.md

 I'm also using [Contentful](https://www.contentful.com/) for my site's content.

-This is very much a work in progress - I want to know more about Gatsby, React and CirlcleCI. 🤓
+This is very much a work in progress - I want to know more about Gatsby, React and ~CirlcleCI~ GitHub Actions. 🤓

 ## Developing 💻